-- (b) Information on major transactions of the investee company with control capabilities: - A. Loans to others: None. - B. Provision of endorsement and guarantees to others, the details are as follows:
+- NOTE3: The investment income from the investees recognized for the current period included the adjustment of the downstream unrealized gross profit and amortization of premium. - (b) Information on major transactions of the investee company with control capabilities: - A. Loans to others: None. - B. Provision of endorsement and guarantees to others, the details are as follows:

-Endorsed/gr uaranteed party Ratio of

-N Endorser/ o. guarantor (company name) Company Relationship Limit on endorsements/ guarantees provided limit for a single Maximum outstanding endorsement/ guarantee amount during the year Outstanding endorsement/ guarantee amount as of 31 Dec.
-2022 Actual amount drawn down Amount of endorsements/ guarantees secured with collateral accumulated endorsement/ guarantee amount to net asset value of the endorser/guar antor endorsement The endorsement guarantee amount of the parent company to the subsidiary company by Endorsement guarantee in China
+N Jo.
+Endorser/ guarantor (company name) Endorsed/gr Company name Relationship Limit on endorsements/ guarantees provided limit for a single Maximum outstanding endorsement/ guarantee amount during the year amount as of Actual amount drawn down collateral guarantee endorsement guarantee (Note 2) The endorsement guarantee amount of the parent company to the subsidiary company Endorsement guarantee in China ] Parent company and subsidiary \$216,066 \$104,646 \$104,646 \$- Ş- 24.22% \$518,558 N Y Ν

-company

-1 Svago Taiwan Parent \$187,957 \$88,829 \$67,525 \$- \$- 17.96% \$451,097 N Y N

-International Sakura company and

-Corporation Corporation subsidiary

-- Note 1: The limit of the endorsement of a single enterprise by Svago International Corporation is no more than 50% of the net value of the company. - Note 2: The total amount of endorsement guarantees of Svago International Corporation is limited to 120% of its net value as of 31 Dec.
-2022 - C. The holding of Securities at the end of the period (excluding investment subsidiaries, affiliates and joint ventures):
+Note 1: The limit of the endorsement of a single enterprise by Svago International Corporation is no more than 50% of the net value of the company.

+Note 2: The total amount of endorsement guarantees of Svago International Corporation is limited to 120% of its net value as of 31 Dec.
+2023

+C. The holding of Securities at the end of the period (excluding investment subsidiaries, affiliates and joint ventures):